mikewest/cookie-incrementalism/draft-west-cookie-incrementalism.md

 section 5.6.1 replace step 1 with the following:

 ~~~
-1. Let initial-cookie-list be the set of cookies from the cookie store that
+1. Let potential-cookie-list be the set of cookies from the cookie
-    meets all of the following requirements:
+   store that meets all of the following requirements:

     * Either:

       - The cookie's host-only-flag is true, and the canonicalized
         request-host is identical to the cookie's domain.

       Or:

       - The cookie's host-only-flag is false, and the canonicalized
         request-host domain-matches the cookie's domain.